Approximating Numerical Fluxes Using Fourier Neural Operators for Hyperbolic Conservation Laws: Preliminaries

 }\

-{\bf Definition (FNO with CNN layer)} {Consider the same settings as in the previously defined general FNO; the only difference is that the Fourier layer is now a sum of the CNN layer and convolution with some parameterized function.
+{\bf Definition (FNO with CNN layer)} {Consider the same settings and notations as in the previously defined general FNO; the only difference is that the Fourier layer now consists of CNN layer and convolution with a parameterized function.